The members of the WSLHD Board are appointed by the NSW Minister for Health for a term of up to four years.

 Locally, he chaired the Westmead Medical Staff Council from 2008-2009.

-His long association with Westmead Hospital began as an intern in 1984.
+His long association with Westmead Hospital began as an intern in 1984, eventually training in Obstetrics and Gynaecology and became Clinical Superintendent in 1990.

-In 1993 he was appointed to a staff specialist position in obstetrics and gynaecology and in 2004 he became a visiting medical officer, and was clinical director of Women’s and Children’s Health from 2007 to 2011.
+In 1993 Andrew was appointed to a staff specialist position and in 2004 he became a visiting medical officer, and was clinical director of Women’s and Children’s Health from 2007 to 2011.
+He currently is the consultant heading the Breech Clinic at Westmead.

 Ms Jane Spring